 California Gold Rush Then

 Sutter's Ranch- John Sutter came to the area in 1841 with a land grant of 48,000 acres, where he built a ranch, a fort, and then commissioned a young New Jersey man who'd come west on the Oregon Trail, James W. Marshall, to build a sawmill, and John Bidwell, who led the first wagon train west, to become his business manager.
 In the fall of 1847, construction began.
 When they dug a ditch to the river on January 24, 1848, gold came into the picture with the discovery by Marshall of flecks in the American River.
-Not only did it swell the city of Coloma to ten thousand peopled, it impacted the large gateway city of San Francisco one hundred and forty miles away.
-The city grew to twenty-five thousand residents, twenty five times its former size, in less than two years.
+Not only did it swell the city of Coloma to ten thousand people, it impacted the large gateway city of San Francisco one hundred and forty miles away.
+The city grew to twenty-five thousand residents, twenty-five times its former size, in less than two years.
 An estimated eighty thousand would pass through the city going for gold in 1849 alone.

 The California Gold Ranch Expands - Although Sutter's Mill is the best known, and first, of the sites and area where prospectors looked for California gold, other locations swelled in size with prospectors, including the Northern California towns of Yreka and Shasta.
 Shasta is now also a state historic park.